 Do the same with the garbage can lid.
 Cut the circle for the lid and set it aside.

 Using the cardboard box (one big one is good) and using the bottom of the can as a template, trace and cut-out a cardboard circle to insert into the bottom of the can.
 Put it directly over the hardware cloth screen at the bottom of the can.
 Next, measure the inside of the can from top to bottom.
 It'll be around 25.5".
 If you have a large cardboard box, flatten it out and cut it all the way across at whatever measurement you came up with.
 (25.5"?)
-Now put the cardboard, which will act as an insulator, (the contents can't touch the Faraday Cage mesh) inside the hardware cloth cage and push it out so it rests against the cage.
+Now put the cardboard, which will act as an insulator, (the contents should not touch the Faraday Cage mesh) inside the hardware cloth "cage" and push it out so it rests against the cage.
 Cut off any excess and duct tape it together.

-As a further precaution, at minimal expense, place the items you intend to put into your Faraday Cage in Zip-Loc bags or wrap them in Saran Wrap.
+As a further precaution, at minimal expense, place the items you intend to put into your Faraday Cage in Zip-Lock bags or wrap them in Saran Wrap.
 Next wrap them in 2 layers of heavy duty aluminum foil.

 The total process will take about two hours ... maybe three if you brought home a six pack.